WilsonBillkia/bane/README.md

 ### Asset Management
 Add ip addresses to the hosts file.
 You can use the example hosts_example.yml file with the ansible-playbook -i switch.

 The link hosts group in the inventory is for chainlink nodes.
-The post group is for building backend PosgreSQL databases.
+The postgres group is for building backend PosgreSQL databases.

 ### Setup the Link Nodes